 The direct effects of aromatherapy inhalation on the limbic system (responsible for reason and choices, among other things) make it a perfectly suited remedy and tool for conditions like ADHD and anxiety, which can be a trigger for ADHD and like concerns.

-A 2015 in vitro study compared the effects of vetiver oil with diazepam, a commonly used anxiety prescription.
+A 2015 rat study compared the effects of vetiver oil with diazepam, a commonly used anxiety prescription.
 Again, these preliminary results show vetiver to be quite effective.
 (4)

 We’re always excited to see more research confirming actions like this, but when all you have to do is inhale the aroma to test it for yourself, what have we got to lose?